FYJen/GoogleCloud/SGE/README.md

 SGE Installation (Continued ... parallel environment setup)
 ================

-This is a basic SGE installation guildline on Google Cloud.
+This is a basic SGE installation guildline on Cloud.

 Setup: